 Moyo-Improved Fetal Heart Rate Monitoring for Safer Births

-The MOYO SLAB project will contribute to the development of Laerdal’a Fetal Heart Rate Monitor Moyo, and an adapted simulation based training program for timely and improved obstetric responses.
+The Moyo project will contribute to the development of Laerdal’s Fetal Heart Rate Monitor, and an adapted simulation-based training program for timely and improved obstetric responses.
 It will also pilot test Moyo in labor wards and antenatal care in four sites in Tanzania.
 The two urban sites are Temeke District Hospital and Muhimbili National Hospital in Dar Es Salaam, while the rural sites are Haydom Lutheran Hospital and Dongobesh Health Center in Northern Tanzania.
-Muhimbili and Haydom are both large referral hospitale, while Temeke and Dongobesh are referring the complicated cases to the two others.
+Muhimbili and Haydom are both large referral hospitals, while Temeke and Dongobesh are referring the complicated cases to the two others.

-The hypothesis of the project is that Moyo bundled with timely obstetric responses will reduce the burden of stillbirth and birth asphyxia.
-We also think that if we expand the use of MOYO to referring hospitals and dispensaries will improve referrals, and finally that training ante natal care nurses and using MOYO in ante natal visits, will build trust with the nurses who will encourage mothers to deliver in safe environments.
+The hypothesis of the project is that Moyo, together with timely obstetric responses, will reduce the burden of stillbirth and birth asphyxia.
+We also think that if we expand the use of Moyo to referring hospitals and dispensaries will improve referrals, and finally that training antenatal care nurses and using Moyo in antenatal visits, will build trust with the nurses who will encourage mothers to deliver in safe environments.

-By implementing this new device and training, we expect to see earlier detection and diagnosis of abnormal FHR at all 4 sites and an increase in timely referrals from the 2 referring sites.
+By implementing this new device and training, we expect to see earlier detection and diagnosis of abnormal fetal heart rate at all four sites and an increase in timely referrals from the two referring sites.
 Our hypothesis is that earlier detection of fetuses at risk and timely obstetric responses can lead to a 30-40 % reduction in fresh stillbirths and birth asphyxia.